Alice Hutchings

 Papers soon to be released include:

-• Hacker’s Paradise: Analysing music in a cybercrime forum, co-authored with Anna Talas, to appear in the proceedings of the APWG Symposium on Electronic Crime Research (eCrime) 2023.
+- Love Bytes Back: Cybercrime following relationship breakdown, co-authored with Quincy Taylor and Anna Talas, to appear in the proceedings of the APWG Symposium on Electronic Crime Research (eCrime) 2024.

 My most recent publications include: